makevoid/discord-cheapeth-price-bot/Readme.md

 # discord-cheapeth-price-bot

-Discord bot that adds a `!price` command to the server /channel
+Discord bot that fetches the latest cheapETH (cTH) price from the exchange(s)

+The only command available at the moment is `!price` (gets cTH median price and prints it into the channel)

 #### Bot Usage

-Write `!price` in a channel where the bot is installed
+- Write `!price` in a channel where the bot is installed
+- profit!

 ### Configure Env / Secrets